 - Collusion – when a student supports academic misconduct by another student, for example allowing one’s work to be copied or submitted by another, or sharing information about what appears on an assessment

-- Duplication of Work – the presentation of the same work for different assessment purposes, especially for submission to the IB Diploma Programme assessment components
+- Duplication of Work – the presentation of the same work for different assessment purposes

 - Strategies to Help Promote Academic Honesty

 (Adapted from Oakmont High School’s Academic Honesty Policy, 2017)

 - Always take notes in your own words, and never write responses while directly looking at your textbook or other source of information, unless allowed by your teacher.

 - Always properly cite sources in footnotes and a bibliography according to the teacher’s instructions for that particular assignment.